-What happens when Compliance receives a report or inquiry?

-The Compliance Office will review all reports received of suspected violations of the Code of Ethics and Business Conduct.
+What happens when Compliance receives The Compliance Office will review all reports received of suspected violations of the Code of Ethics and Business Conduct. a report or inquiry?
 If the matter reported is not a potential compliance violation but is a Human Resources, Network Integrity or other matter, Compliance will refer the matter to the appropriate area.
 If there is a suspected violation of our Code of Ethics and Business Conduct, the Compliance Office will conduct an investigation.
 Investigations require in-depth research and may also involve the assistance of other departments including Human Resources, Internal Audit, Information Security, Technology Support, Network Integrity and Legal.
 If you report using your name, the Compliance Office will keep your identity confidential, unless disclosure is necessary to resolve what you reported or disclosure is required under the law.
 In such cases, disclosure will be limited to only those individuals within the Company necessary to address the issue.
 After the investigations are completed, appropriate corrective actions are taken as needed.
+If you are asked to cooperate in an investigation, you must provide prompt, true, accurate and complete information.
+Failure to do so could be considered a compliance violation.
 Your co-worker makes jokes about another co-worker's race and religion.
 Is that OK?
 No. This behavior is inconsistent with our Company's standards and expectations.
 You should ask your manager or an Associate Services representative to address the situation.

 If I report what I think is a violation of the Code of Ethics and Business Conduct, and no violation is found upon investigation, will I get in trouble?
 No. There will be no action taken against you for reporting a suspected violation.